rails/rails/railties/doc/guides/creating_plugins/basics.markdown

 You can add as many files as you want in the tasks directory, and if they end in .rake Rails will pick them up.

-Storing plugins in alternate locations
+Store plugins in alternate locations
 -------------------------

 You can store plugins wherever you want - you just have to add those plugins to the plugins path in environment.rb